Lac La Biche County

 Outdoors

-Nearby, play a round of golf at the Lac La Biche Golf & Country Club.
-Another beautiful area to explore is Lakeland Provincial Park & Provincial Recreation Area.
-The 38 km world-renowned canoe circuit includes up to seven lakes making it an exceptional experience.
+Nearby, enjoy a game of golf at the Lac La Biche Golf & Country Club.
+Another beautiful location worth visiting is Lakeland Provincial Park & Provincial Recreation Area.
+The renowned 38 km canoe circuit encompasses seven lakes, providing an unforgettable adventure.
+For more camping check out one of the County’s campgrounds: Fork Lake, Owl River, or the Bold Centre campground.

 Eat, Shop & Stay